Dave-van-der-Meer/ros_tutorials/README.md

 ```
 Here, the line `[my_first_node-1] [INFO] [1664266555.799257203] [my_first_program]: Hello, World!` is the actual output of the node that you started, and the other lines just tell you that the launc file has started and finished successfully.

-That's it for now.
+That is it for now.
 Of course, launch files have much more possibilities such as adding arguments and parameters or even remapping some names.
 In order to work with these more advanced tools, you need to get a wider foundation about how ROS works.

 In the next section, you will learn more about the ROS eco system.